 Community Entry Services is dedicated to empowering people with disabilities to maximize independence and lead satisfying productive lives in the community.

-Community Entry Services provides essential services, supports and supervision to individuals with intellectual/developmental disabilities or acquired brain injuries to maintain an independent lifestyle in a safe and therapeutic environment.
+Community Entry Services provides essential services, supports and supervision to individuals with intellectual/developmental disabilities and acquired brain injuries to maintain an independent lifestyle in a safe and therapeutic environment.

 The Community Foundation of Jackson Hole helps make giving smarter, nonprofits more effective and our community stronger.
-The Foundation's annual collaborative event, Old Bill's Fun Run, has raised over $146 million for local nonprofits in 21 years.
-We provide professional development for nonprofits (see workshop schedule on this website) and provide $600,000 in grant funding annually.
+The Foundation's annual collaborative event, Old Bill's Fun Run, has raised over $208 million for local nonprofits in 25 years.
+We provide professional development for nonprofits (see workshop schedule on this website) and provide many grant funding opportunities annually.

 To improve lives by connecting those in need with a network of resources.

 CRCTV provides professional, confidential case management and individual advocacy services for residents of Teton County, ID, and Alta, WY; facilitates efficient and effective collaboration of health and human service agency work through the Teton Valley Systems of Care group; and fills gaps in human services within the community through creative, evidence-based programming.

 Supporting lasting change in the lives of those affected by domestic violence, sexual assault and stalking, through free and confidential services available 24 hours a day.

 Emergency shelter at the Newton House of Hope, 24-hour Help-Line, Advocacy, Support Groups, Resource Referrals, Transitional Housing, Protection/Stalking Order Assistance, Junior Advocate Program for Teens, Trainings for Any Audience.

 Coombs Outdoors empowers local youth to grow and thrive by reducing barriers to outdoor recreation through programs, mentorship, and community building.